amirfhg/patent_embeddings/README.md

 \cos(\vec{\text{patent}}, \vec{\Delta_{12-60}})
 \]$$.
 To automate reading the patents, we prompt LLMs to to do so.
 LLMs retrieve the name and description of technological domains mentioned in most similar patents to $$\vec{\Delta_{12-60}}$$.
 This is essentially a RAG method that rely on temporal trends in vector embedding space to retrieve pieces of context (patent) with most relevance to emerging trends.

-'innovation_trend.py' implements this idea by first calculating innovation trends for every month, finding most similar patents to it, and using RAG prompt gpt-4o to produce innovation trend reports based on those patents.
+The code in 'innovation_trend.py' implements this idea by first calculating innovation trends for every month, finding most similar patents to it, and using RAG prompt gpt-4o to produce innovation trend reports based on those patents.
 Below is the example of brief reports for the month of January 2023:

 ""